chocolateboy/element-scope-ids/README.md

 import 'jquery-initialize'
 import Tablist from '@accede-web/tablist'

-// scope IDs in every current and future element with data-scope-ids="true"
+// scope IDs in every current and future element which has data-scope-ids="true"
 $.initialize(`[data-scope-ids="true"]`, function () {
     scopeIds(this)
     $(this).attr('data-scope-ids', 'done') // mark the IDs as scoped